1 April - 30 April 2021 - Virtual Run

 In 2017, the start and the finish were, for a second time, in Koper.

-In 2018, the event will be staged again in Izola.
-The 8.5km recreational run and the half marathon will begin and end in Izola.
-The full marathon will start in the seaside resort of Ankaran, which is near the border with Italy, and finish in Izola.
+In 2018, the event was staged again in Izola.
+The 8.5km recreational run and the half marathon began and ended in Izola.
+The full marathon started in the seaside resort of Ankaran, which is near the border with Italy, and finished in Izola.

 No guarantee is made as to the accuracy or thoroughness of the information on this page.